geoffmazeroff/shamazon/ProjectPlan.md

 - Decision: Skip step of handling missing field values on product details page; missing information shows as blank which is good enough for MVP
 - Add try-catch logic around repository calls in page models; improve logging related to those exceptions
 - Add more logging to the repository service
+- Figure out how to change injected repository service based on environment variable
+- Create content for README.md so that others can run this app locally (test on another machine that this indeed works)